 The Origin of Hemp

-Long before prohibition and even before the modern occidental societies settled in, cannabis was an integral part of human civilization.
+Before prohibition and even modern occidental societies settled in, cannabis was integral to human civilization.
 In Japan, there are images depicting hemp in ancient cave paintings, and there is evidence of its use in burial ceremonies in China.
 Many believe that humankind’s relationship with cannabis goes back to the advent of the species.
-There is a wealth of evidence across many cultures throughout the history of its importance in textiles, medicine, and spirituality.
+There is a wealth of evidence across many cultures throughout history of its importance in textiles, medicine, and spirituality.

-The origin of the word “hemp” comes from the Old English word “hænep”.
-This word has many different sources like the Old High German “hanaf”, the Old Saxon “hanap”, Old Norse “hampr”, and others.
+“Hemp” originates from the Old English word “hænep.”
+This word has many different sources like the Old High German “hanif,” the Old Saxon “hanap,” Old Norse “hampr”, and others.
 In Proto-Germanic, the word “hanapiz”, or “hanapaz” comes from the ancient Greek κάνναβις (kánnabis).
 In the Proto-Indo-European language, the initial “k” becomes an “h” in Germanic.
 This means that both cannabis and hemp have close etymological origins.

 Hemp in Chinese Mandarin: Má (麻)